Ashtavakra

 Ashtavakra is the author of the text Aṣṭāvakra Gītā, also known as Aṣṭāvakra Saṃhitā, in Hindu traditions.
-The text is a treatise on Brahman and Atman.
+The text is a treatise on Brahman and Ātman.

 History

-Little is known about the life or century in which Ashtavakra actually lived, except for the accounts found in the major Indian Epics (the Ramayana and the Mahabharata) and the Puranas.
-The legends state that sage Aruni, mentioned in the Chāndogya Upaniṣad, ran a school (Āśrama) teaching the Vedas.
+Little is known about the life or century in which Ashtavakra actually lived, except for the accounts found in the major Indian Chronicle (the Ramayana and the Mahabharata) and the Puranas.
+The legends state that sage Aruni, mentioned in the Chāndogya Upaniṣad, ran an ashram ([school]) teaching the Vedas.
 Kahoḍa was one of his students, along with Aruni's daughter Sujata.
 Aruni's daughter married Kahoḍa.
 She got pregnant, and during her pregnancy, the developing baby heard the chanting of the Vedas and learnt the correct recitation.
 According to one version of the legends surrounding Ashtavakra, his father was once reciting the Vedas, but erred in correct intonation.
 The fetus spoke from the womb and told his father about the limited knowledge he was aware of from the Vedic books, there is much more to know apart from these books.
 The father got angry and cursed him to be born with eight deformities, hence the name 'Ashtavakra'.

 His father, Kahoda, once went to ask for riches, to Janaka, the ancient king of Videha, for his family was poor.
 He was, there, defeated in debates of science by Vandin, and in consequence was drowned in water.
-Hearing of the drowning of her husband, she kept it secret from her child.
+Hearing of the drowning of her husband, Sujata kept it secret from her child.
 When Ashtavakra grew up, he learned everything about his curse and his father.
 Then he asked his mother to come with him to witness the great sacrifice of king Janaka.
 He was stopped from entering the king's sacrifice as only learned Brahamanas and Kings were allowed to enter, and he was just in his tenth year.
 With the proficiency of speaking, he had the king amazed with the knowledge he possessed; so, he was allowed to enter.
 There, he challenged the Vandin for controversy.
 After a heated debate, he defeated Vandin in knowledge by words.
 And asked the king, as Vandin used to cast Brahmanas into the water, let him meet with the same fate.
-Vandin then revealed that he is the son of Varun, and explained that the reason he drowned those Brahmins was a ritual that his father is performing from twelve years and needed a large number of Brahmins.
+Vandin then revealed that he is the son of Varun, and explained that the reason he drowned those Brahmins was a ritual that his father is performing for twelve years and needed a large number of Brahmins.
 By then, the ritual was done and thus all the Brahmins he drowned, including Ashtavakra's father Kahoda, were freed.
-Kahoda was very impressed with his son, Ashtavakra, and while going back home, asked him to take a dip in the river 'Samanga'.
+Kahoda was very impressed with his son, Ashtavakra, and while going back home, asked him to take a dip in the river Samanga.
 As Ashtavakra came out of the river, it was seen all of his deformities had been cured.